 Let the slow cooker do all the heavy work for you.
-Just toss all the ingredients into the slow cooker and come home to a piping hot stew, perfect for a cold winter's day.
+Just toss all the ingredients into the crock and come home to a piping hot stew, perfect for a cold winter's day.

 Slow Cooker Harvest Beef Stew